jamesb2413/chat-wire-protocol/README.md

 'l', 's', 'o', or 'd', respectively.
 Each of these operations are detailed below:

 i) list all accounts: You will be prompted for an optional parameter which allows you to enter in a specific username or some characters and a wildcard ('*') to filter down results.
 If using characters and a wildcard, the wildcard must be entered after the characters.
+If a wildcard is entered before characters, an error will occur.
 If nothing or '*' is entered, a list of all users will be displayed.
 If a specific username is entered, it will be displayed, or an error will occur, depending on if that user exists within the database.
 If a combination of characters and a wildcard is entered, all names which have the same characters in the same positions preceding the wildcard will be returned.

 ii) send a message: You will be prompted for the username of the user you want to send a message to.
 You can only send a message to one user at a time, and cannot send a message to yourself.
 If a username that exists within the database is entered, then you will be prompted for the message